goerz/LPBS/README.markdown

     [Growl]

     # Settings for Growl notifications.
-Notifications are sent to either localhost
+Notifications are sent to either
-    # or a remote host via the GNTP protocol.
-The 'hostname' setting gives the
+    # localhost or a remote host via the GNTP protocol.
+The 'hostname' setting
-    # address and port of the Growl server, the given 'password' is used for
+    # gives the address and port of the Growl server, the given 'password' is
-    # authentication (note that if sending to localhost, no authentication is
+    # used for authentication (note that if sending to localhost, no
+    # authentication is necessary, and the password should be empty).
+If
-    # necessary).
-If 'sticky' is set to 1, the Growl notifications will be sticky.
+    # 'sticky' is set to 1, the Growl notifications will be sticky.
+It is
-    # It is possible to send notifications to more than one host.
+    # possible to send notifications to more than one host.
 In this case, both
     # 'hostname' and 'password' should be a comma-separated list of values, with
     # each item corresponding to one host.
+E.g.
+    # hostname: localhost, remotehost
+    # password: , secret

     hostname: localhost:23053
-    password: secret
+    password:
     sticky: 0